 • The MAIS program encourages flexibility and gives you the resources to develop an individualized curriculum

-• Pursue your MAIS in conjunction with another degree, such as a PhD in History.
+• Pursue your MAIS in conjunction with another degree.
 You earn a diploma for each degree and “double count” some units from one program to the other to decrease your required total units.

 Areas of Concentration